The Eyes of Tammy Faye (2021 film)

 The Eyes of Tammy Faye is a 2021 American biographical drama film directed by Michael Showalter from a screenplay by Abe Sylvia, based on the 2000 documentary of the same name by Fenton Bailey and Randy Barbato of World of Wonder.
-The film tells the story of Tammy Faye Bakker (played by Jessica Chastain), from her humble beginnings growing up in International Falls, Minnesota, through the rise and fall of her televangelism career and marriage to Jim Bakker (played by Andrew Garfield).
+The film tells the story of Tammy Faye Bakker (Jessica Chastain), from her humble beginnings growing up in International Falls, Minnesota, through the rise and fall of her televangelism career and marriage to Jim Bakker (Andrew Garfield).
 Cherry Jones and Vincent D'Onofrio also star.
 The film is produced by Chastain's production company, Freckle Films.

 The Eyes of Tammy Faye had its world premiere at the Toronto International Film Festival in September 2021, and was released on September 17, 2021, by Searchlight Pictures.
 Critics praised the performances (particularly Chastain's) while criticizing the screenplay, deeming the film to be inferior to the documentary.
-At the 94th Academy Awards the film won Best Actress (for Chastain) and Best Makeup and Hairstyling.
+At the 94th Academy Awards, the film won Best Actress (for Chastain) and Best Makeup and Hairstyling.
 Chastain also won the SAG Award and Critics' Choice Movie Award for Best Actress.